GuidoSalza/guidosalza.github.io/_pages/progress.md

 🠊 A novel examination of trends in vertical and horizontal inequalities in higher education: A large scale cross-national analysis (with Moris Triventi)

-🠊 Feeling good about school?
-Subjective School Experience and Well-Being in Times of COVID-19 among the Youth (with Roger Fernandez Urbano).
-Submitted to journals.